sammygojs/ProductsAPI/README2.md

 8. Set up CodePipeline (Source ➝ Build ➝ Deploy)
 9. Create ALB + security groups + health checks
 10. Deploy and monitor via CloudWatch

+WHAT HAPPENS WHEN YOU USE THIS PIPELINE
+🧱 Pipeline Structure:
+java
+Copy
+Edit
+GitHub → CodePipeline
+         ├── Source Stage (GitHub)
+         ├── Build Stage (CodeBuild)
+         └── Deploy Stage (ECS)
+✅ Step-by-Step Breakdown
+🟩 1.
+Source Stage (GitHub)
+AWS CodePipeline watches your GitHub repo (dev branch in your case).

+When a new commit is pushed:

+The pipeline is triggered automatically.

+The code is zipped and passed as an artifact named SourceOutput.

+🟦 2.
+Build Stage (CodeBuild)
+CodeBuild is triggered with:

+The zipped source code from GitHub

+Your buildspec.yml file which defines the steps to run

+🔧 Inside buildspec.yml, CodeBuild:
+Logs into Docker Hub (if configured, to avoid rate limits)

+Logs into Amazon ECR

+Builds your Docker image using your Dockerfile

+Tags the image:
+Example:
+products-api:latest → 654654500855.dkr.ecr.us-east-1.amazonaws.com/products-api:latest

+Pushes the image to your ECR repo

+Generates an imagedefinitions.json file like this:

+json
+Copy
+Edit
+[
+  {
+    "name": "productsapi-container",
+    "imageUri": "654654500855.dkr.ecr.us-east-1.amazonaws.com/products-api:latest"
+  }
+]
+This JSON tells ECS what container to update and with which image.

+Passes this file (imagedefinitions.json) as the output artifact named BuildOutput to the deploy stage.

+🟨 3.
+Deploy Stage (Amazon ECS)
+CodePipeline reads the imagedefinitions.json from the BuildOutput

+It finds:

+The ECS container name to update (productsapi-container)

+The new Docker image URI

+It then:

+Creates a new ECS Task Definition revision using the new image

+Updates the ECS Service (e.g. productsapi-service)

+Triggers a new deployment

+ECS will replace the old tasks with new ones that use the latest Docker image

+📦 Summary
+Stage	What it does
+Source	Pulls latest GitHub code on push
+Build	Builds Docker image, pushes to ECR, writes imagedefinitions.json Deploy	Reads imagedefinitions.json, updates ECS task/service with new image

+🔁 From Now On:
+Just push to GitHub, and the following will happen automatically:

+✅ Image built
+✅ Pushed to ECR
+✅ ECS service updated
+✅ Live with the latest code!

+Let me know if you want:

+Automatic tagging (e.g. v1.0.3)?

+Blue/green or canary deployments?

+Manual approval before ECS deployment?

+You're now in full CI/CD territory — well done!